AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/modifying-core-and-third-party-tables.md

 The primary reason to avoid modifying core tables is that Adobe Commerce includes underlying logic that contains raw SQL queries.
 Changes to the structure of the table can cause unexpected side effects which are difficult to troubleshoot.
 The change can also affect DDL (Data Definition Language) operations causing unexpected and unpredictable impacts to performance.

 Another reason to avoid changing the database table structure is that your changes can cause issues if the core development team or third-party developers change the structure of their database tables.
-For example there are a few core database tables that have a column called `additional_data`.
+For example, there are a few core database tables that have a column called `additional_data`.
 This has always been a `text` column type.
 However, for performance reasons, the core team might change the column to `longtext`.
 This type of column is an alias for JSON.
 By converting to this column type, there are performance gains and searchability added to that column, which does not exist as a `text` type.
 You can read more on this topic in [JSON data type](https://mariadb.com/kb/en/json-data-type/){target="_blank"}.

-## When to save or remove data
+## Know when to save or remove data

 Adobe recommends that you first determine whether you need to save this data.
 If you are moving data from a legacy system, any data that you can remove saves you time and effort during the migration.
 (There are ways to archive data if it needs to be accessed later.)
 To be a good steward of the application and performance, it's okay to challenge a request to save extra data.
 Your goal is to ensure that saving the data is a requirement to fulfill a business need that cannot be filled another way.